Bright Data Docs home pagelight logodark logo

 Leveraging Chrome Dev Tools

-- With the Scraping Browser Debugger now connected to your live session, you gain access to the powerful features of Chrome Dev Tools.
+• With the Browser API Debugger now connected to your live session, you gain access to the powerful features of Chrome Dev Tools.

 If you would like to automatically launch devtools on every session to view your live browser session, you can integrate the following code snippet: